l2beat/l2beat/docs/activity.md

 1. Go to this page:
    https://app.swaggerhub.com/apis-docs/StarkExBI/StarkExAggregations/0.3#/Queries/post_aggregations_count
    and check if your project is listed in `product` array in endpoint description section.
 If it is, you can go to the next step.
-If not, you need to talk to starkex devs to add support of your project.
+If not, you need to talk to starkex devs to add support for your project.

 2. Next step is to fill activity config in project config file.
 Add `config.transactionApi` property